mbernardo95/crm/README.md

 show some patterns, implement a clear domain and operations.
 Because nowadays, the existing tools can provide a really simple ways of developing this APIS, and the price to create a project without using this tools is not worth it.

+I considered the option of taking SQLAlchemy, FastAPI (using Pydantic for the Schemas) and go for a more crud and modern development, but honestly, the whole test with django took like 3h, and it's very clear and standard, in my opinion.